-CREATE YOUR TABR OOM ACCOUNT

-Email Address: 1
+mail Address •

-First Name:
+irst Name:

-Last Name:
+ast Name:

-Phone Number:
+none Number:

-Cell Provider: Landline/Do not text me 🔹
+Cell Provider: Landline/Do not text me •

-State (if applicable): Select an Option 🔹
+State (if applicable): Select an Option

-Country: United States •
+Country: United States

-Time Zone New_York
+îme Zone New_York

-Password: @
+Password. •

 Repeat the Password: @

 Create Account

-These fields are required.

 You can use any email address you like to sign up.
 If you put in your cell phone number and choose your provider, you will be able to receive texts from tournaments you attend with pairings, information, etc.